Hälsingland

-Hälsingland ([ˈhɛ̌lːsɪŋland]), sometimes referred to as Helsingia in English, is a historical province or landskap in central Sweden.
+Hälsingland ([ˈhɛ̌lːsɪŋland]), sometimes referred to by the Latin name Helsingia, is a historical province or landskap in central Sweden.
 It borders Gästrikland, Dalarna, Härjedalen, Medelpad and the Gulf of Bothnia.
 It is part of the land of Norrland.

+Princess Madeleine is currently the duchess of Hälsingland, along with Gästrikland.

 Administration

 The traditional provinces of Sweden serve no administrative or political purpose, but are historical and cultural entities.
 In the case of Hälsingland the province constitutes the northern part of the län ('administrative county') Gävleborg County.
 Minor parts of the province are in Jämtland County and in Västernorrland County.

 The following municipalities have their seats in Hälsingland: